oehf/ipf-docs/_pages/migration/migration-3.2.md

 * by customizing the system properties listed in the [JSSE documentation](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html#InstallationAndCustomization)
 * by providing a [Camel](https://camel.apache.org/camel-configuration-utilities.html) `sslContextParameters` reference in the endpoint URL
 * by directly providing an `sslContext` reference in the endpoint URL
 * by stating `secure=true` in the endpoint URL.
-In this case, the Camel registry is looked up for a unique bean of type `org.apache.camel.util.jsse.SSLContextParameters`.
+In this case, the Camel registry is looked up for a unique bean of type `org.apache.camel.support.jsse.SSLContextParameters`.
 If none is found, a default SSL Context (controlled by the system properties) is instantiated.
 If more than one is found, an exception is thrown.